 Benjamin John joined the team in 2019.
 He is passionate about the communities and ecosystems of Georgian Bay and it is his goal to contribute his skills and knowledge to their sustainable future.
-As Community Development Intern, he assists with the development of programs such as the Integrated Community Energy and Climate Action Plan (ICECAP) and the Community Nominated Priority Places (CNPP).
+As Climate Change & Energy Specialist, he assists with the development of programs such as the Integrated Community Energy and Climate Action Plan (ICECAP) and the Community Nominated Priority Places (CNPP).
 Benjamin recently completed his Master’s of Resource and Environmental Management degree at Dalhousie University, focusing on climate change and energy consumption in Georgian Bay.
 In addition to his Master’s, Benjamin holds an Honours Bachelor of Business Administration from Wilfrid Laurier University.
 Outside of work he is an avid fisherman, enjoys playing and watching hockey, and takes every opportunity he can to explore Georgian Bay.

 Dawson BloorIndigenous Youth Assistant

 Dawson Bloor is a relatively new to the Georgrian bay biosphere starting in Late September of 2019.
 Dawson is a member of the Georgian Bay Anishinaabe Youth.
 He also is the indigenous youth assistant and helps with the delivery of traditional ecological knowledge (TEK) programing to the indigenous youth in the biosphere.
 He passionate about his culture and protecting where he grew up, Georgian Bay.
 Dawson graduated last year from Parry Sound High School and is currently in a gap year as he does not yet know what the future holds for him.